philippinespire/pire_cssl_data_processing/gazza_minuta/2nd_sequencing_run/README.md

 sbatch ../../dDocentHPC_nomkVCF.sbatch config.5.cssl
 ```

-Stopped here as the 1st and 2nd sequencing run was combined and ran through filtering and pop structure steps together (see main GMI readME for more information)
+Stopped here as the 1st and 2nd sequencing run was combined and ran through filtering and pop structure steps together (see main Gmi README for more information).